gahoccode/SJC/README.md

 # Vietnamese Financial Markets Analysis (Streamlit)

 ## Overview
-This Streamlit web app analyzes Vietnamese gold prices, calculates spreads, moving averages, volatility, and provides interactive visualizations.
-It is designed to meet the requirements in `prd.md` and is fully test-covered according to `tests.md`.
+This Streamlit web app provides comprehensive analytics for the Vietnamese gold market, focusing on SJC gold price data.
+It enables users to fetch and analyze gold prices, calculate spreads, moving averages, and volatility, and visualize results interactively.
+The app is designed to meet requirements in `prd.md` and is fully test-covered according to `tests.md`.

 ## Features
+- **SJC Gold Price Analysis:**
-- Upload SJC gold price data (CSV)
+  - Fetches SJC gold price data via API (vnstock) for customizable date ranges and intervals
+  - **Spread & Volatility Analytics:**
-- Calculate and visualize buy/sell spreads, moving averages (7/30/90 days), and rolling volatility
+  - Calculates and visualizes buy/sell spreads, moving averages (7/30/90 days), and rolling volatility
+  - Interactive dashboards using Streamlit and Plotly
+- **API Rate Limiting & Monitoring:**
+  - Built-in controls for API call frequency and batch size
+  - Visual feedback and warnings for rate limit status
+- **Data Visualization:**
+  - Interactive charts for gold price trends, spreads, and volatility
+- **Testing & Requirements Traceability:**
+  - All core analytics are covered by unit tests
+  - Requirements in `prd.md` are mapped to tests in `tests.md`
+- **Planned/Experimental:**
   - Seasonality decomposition (future)
-- API rate limiting controls and monitoring
-- Interactive dashboards with Streamlit and Plotly
+  - Historical API usage analytics (coming soon)

 ## Setup Instructions